13 Steps: How to Write A Best Selling Book

 So get the beta reader who will offer you constructive criticism.
 Friends.
 Family.
 Anyone.

-Now that you’ve edited the final draft of your book, please just don’t overthink it and start designing the book cover, the blurb, the acknowledgement, the dedication and the copyright.
+Now that you’ve edited the final draft of your book, please just don’t overthink it and start designing the book cover, the blurb, the acknowledgment, the dedication and the copyright.

-But remember first impression is last impression.
-And even we don’t want to judge a book by its cover, we frequently end up doing.
+But remember that the first impression is the last impression.
+And even if we don’t want to judge a book by its cover, we frequently end up doing so.
 I suggest just getting someone to design it for you.

 Professionally, this time.
 With a date.
 A countdown.

-On all your social profiles, announce the book to your fans and run social media campaigns and ads to all relevant platforms to inform and reach maximum audience.
+On all your social profiles, announce the book to your people and run social media campaigns and ads to all relevant platforms to inform and reach maximum audience.

 Write a blog post about your book.
-Tell the poeple why they need it.
+Tell the people why they need it.
 Again, reinforce your USP.
 Your USP, USP, USP.
-There are millions of books out there and people need to know why they need yours in your life.
+There are millions of books out there and people need to know why they need yours in their lives.

-The best books are the ones who change your life.
+The best books are the ones that change your life.
 I’ve read some which have changed mine.
 People always need ones that change theirs.

-So what had you decided, self publishing or traditional all the way?
+So, what had you decided, self-publishing or traditional all the way?
 I, for one, published my first book myself with the help of KDP, and I think that’s a really nice option if you’re looking for a start.
 Only a start.
-I wa sixteen when I did that, so…guess I just couldn’t adopt traditional publishing, then.
+I was sixteen when I did that, so…guess I just couldn’t adopt traditional publishing, then.

-But really, you should take time out to review the publishing platforms and which one you wanna choose.
+But really, you should take the time to review the publishing platforms and which one you wanna choose.

 How to write best selling fiction.